ArtKuzin/ListTransform/README.md

 4. Adjust settings if needed.
 5. Copy the transformed list from the output textbox on the right.

+## Try it Online (Demo)
+You can also try the functionality online without downloading anything.
+Visit [ListTransform Demo](https://artkuzin.me/listTransform.html) to experience the tool in action.
+Please note that this online version is provided for demonstration purposes only.
+The core concept of ListTransform is designed for offline, local use to ensure data privacy and security.

 ---

 *This is by no means an original concept or a unique solution, this was created with a specific intention to be able to transform lists locally, without pasting sensitive data to third party websites.*